Wilderness Medicine in the Emergency Medicine Residency

 Wilderness Medicine Elective

-The UVM Wilderness Medicine Elective at the Larner offers students an opportunity to focus on both the content and unique problem solving and cognitive approach to caring for patients in remote or austere environments.
-Fourth year medical students will have an opportunity to synthesize many clinical topics in an innovative curriculum including unique problem-based learning cases, hands-on practical technical skills, and simulated management of wilderness medical cases.
+The UVM Wilderness Medicine Elective at the Larner offers students an opportunity to focus on both the content and the unique problem solving and cognitive approach to caring for patients in remote or austere environments.

 Wilderness Student Interest Group

 Our wilderness medicine student interest group (SIG) provides opportunities for medical students to foster their desire to learn more about the field of wilderness medicine before entering residency.
 The LCOM SIG is a very active and committed community that draws on experience that students acquired prior to medical school as well as the growing interest of those new to the field.
-We host acclaimed regional speakers, faculty lectures and various events in the wilderness setting.
-Our SIG events are exceptionally popular; please contact the present SIG leadership to be added to our community.
+We host acclaimed regional speakers, faculty lectures, and various events in the wilderness setting.